aio-libs/aiopg/docs/core.rst

     :func:`asyncio.get_event_loop` is used if *loop* is not specified.

    *minsize* and *maxsize* are minimum and maximum sizes of the *pool*.

+   *timeout* is a default timeout (in seconds) for connection
+    operations.
+60 secs if not specified.

    Returns :class:`Pool` instance.